sridchin/Sentiment-Analysis/README.md

 can run the test case `3a-0-basic` using the following terminal command within the `src/` subdirectory:
 ```
-(XCS229ii) $ python grader.py 3a-0-basic
+(XCS_ENV) $ python grader.py 3a-0-basic
 ```

 ## How to create a typeset submission using LaTeX
-You are welcome to typeset your submission in any legible format (including handwritten).
+You are welcome to submit your solution in any legible format (including handwritten).
 For those who are trying LaTeX for the first time, consider using the following build process (we've tried to streamline it as much as possible for you!).
 All instructions that follow are for our build process, which will